bernalp/BABA_stock_market_prediction/README.md

 - Jupyter Notebook that contain work related for this project was uploaded using `.ipynb` file.
 - If you would like to access the datasets to explore more analysis & improve model performance, you can find `BABA.csv` file.
-- To access all details about project workspace and datasets that I mentioned above, you can find `Stock_Market_Prediction.ipynb`.
+- To access all details about project workspace and datasets that I mentioned above, you can find `stock_market_prediction.ipynb`.

 ## 4. Results <a name="results"></a>